jeep/DendronTesting/Dendron/notes/daily.journal.2022.09.15.md

 + ProjectA was presented and doesn't need to get done at all
 + All these should be in m.intake.date and leave a reference here

-## Recurring 1:1 with Bossman
+## 1:1 with Bossman (Recurring)
 + He suggested that I think about something or other
-+ I updated bossman on IssueXYZ, which is now resolved
++ I updated Bossman on IssueXYZ, which is now resolved
-+ Project C is behind schedule.
++ ProjectC is behind schedule.
 Any requests from that team should be given priority
 + We talked about performance of Person2.
 I communicated that he's doing great.
-Person2 should have a backlink to this
+(Person2 should have a backlink to this)
 + All this needs to go in either m.1on1.bossman.date or c.bossman.date

 ## Code reviews
 + knocked out 6 reviews
-+ link.to.review.com
++ link.to.review.com/reviewid1 ShortDescr
 > + This one needs a lot of work.
 Set up a 1:1 with Person8 to discuss
 + 4 were small and easy
-+ link.to.review2.com
++ link.to.review.com/reviewid2 ShortDescr
 > + Waiting for revision

 ## Project 1
 + Did xyz on Project 1.
 This probably came from the project next actions

-## Recurring Meeting2 that I run
+## Meeting2 Recurring that I run
 + Invitees: Person1, Person3, Person5
 + Addendees: Person1, Person3, Person5, me
 + Opens
-> + How do we stop doing the stupid thing?
+> + How do we stop doing the ST?
+*[ST]: Stupid Thing
 >> + No one knows, will consider this for a future disucssion
->> + AR: Joe- Add to agenda for WW45 This I want in both m.meetings2.ars and my todo list
+>> + AR: Joe- Add ST to agenda for WW45 This I want in both m.meetings2.ars and my todo list
->> + AR: Person1 - Prepare topic for WW45 This should go in m.meeting2.ars
+>> + AR: Person1 - Prepare ST topic for WW45 This should go in m.meeting2.ars
-+ First Topic, I, Joe (Maybe "I" should be a link to m.meeting.types#Informational)
++ First Topic, I, Joe (Maybe "I" should be a link to m.types#Informational)
 >> + Presented status of Project1
 >> + Feedback from Person3- Can we pull this in a week to meet new request?
 >> + AR Joe: Evaluate backlog- what would slip?
 This should go to both m.meeting2.ars and my personal todo list